DAY TWO

 Also impressive and grand was the security line.

 Leaving the basilica, I was ready for some lunch.
 I had planned to go to a well-reviewed sit-down restaurant, but decided to just grab a quick bite instead.
 I kept hearing about the “trapizzino” which is a relatively newer trendy street food that’s basically a triangular pocket of pizza dough with fillings, and quickly found a bar nearby that sold them.
 They come served in this very cute little stand so that it can stay upright, otherwise you’d have a big mess on your hands haha.
-I got the “polpetta al sumo” which is a simple meatball in tomato sauce, and it was delicious!
+I got the “polpetta al sugo” which is a simple meatball in tomato sauce, and it was delicious!

 In my effort to really try to unwind on this vacation, I had booked a treatment at the spa at a beautiful 5-star hotel near my own hotel, the Hotel de la Ville.
 I was originally just going to go for the treatment, but in reading about all of the amenities at the Irene Forte Spa I decided to spend a few hours there to really take advantage of the R&R.